Internet-of-People/iop-profile-server/docs/ARCH-PS-Component-Layers.md

 Kernel layer contains the following:

- * Modules that define component structure, their life cycle management.
+ * Modules that define component structure and implement component life cycle management.
  * Configuration component that loads ands stores the profile server configuration from the configuration file.
  * Cron component that is responsible for running repeated tasks.